kangpl/ADA_2019_Project_MagicADA/README.md

 # Research questions
-*A list of research questions you would like to address during the project.*

-**Basic Questions:**

-1. Is there a seasonal pattern for inspection results of food establishments in Chicago?
-How about a a regional pattern?
-2. Which facility type is the best?
-What is the ranking of facility types according to cleaniness?

-**Community-related Questions:**
+1. Is there a clear correlation between the average rating of a restaurant with its location, cuisine type, average price, hygiene status (inspection result) and etc.?
+If yes, to what extent does it affect the rating?

-3. Is there a relationship between the cleaniness of food establishments and the quality of the zip-based region (eg. average income, living cost, crime rate and etc.) ?
-Are wealthy regions overall cleaner than underdeveloped regions?
+2. Is there a relationship between the cleaniness of a restaurant with its zip-based region, cuisine type, average price and etc.?

+3. Does the quality of a zip-based region (eg. average income, living cost, crime rate and etc.) influence the restaurants' business situation in that region?
+Do wealthy regions usually outperform underdeveloped regions?
-4. What tendency does the inspection result of each region exhibit during the recorded nine years?

-**Inspection-comment-related Questions:**

-5. Analyze the content of different types of Violations
-6. For each violation, group by 'pass, pass with conditions and fail', which type of violation is the most incorrigible?
-Which are most easily-correctable?
+4. For each violation in an inspection, group by 'pass', 'pass with conditions' and 'fail', which type of violation is the most incorrigible?
+Which type is easily-correctable?
-7. Is there a correaltion between the overall cleaniness condition of all restaruants and any health-related events happend in Chicago?

-**If you want to invest in a restaurant in Chicago:**
-For different grades restaurants, which factors are you needing to consider(categories, location, health and etc.)?
-Which health problems that are difficult to improve, you should try to avoid.
+5. What common behaviour do well-rated restaurant manifest during the inspections?
+Is there a fatal violation that potentially leads to the bankrupt of a restaurant?

+6. Among all the facility types, which facility type behaves the best with respect to the hygiene inspection?
+Is there any wisdom that can be concluded and generalised to restaurants?

 # Dataset
-*List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show us you've read the docs and some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.*

 The primary datasets are `Chicago Restaurant Information in Yelp` and `Chicago Food Inspection`.
 We also combine data from `Community Qulaity of Zip-Based Region`.